1939 Triumph Speed Twin

 It was perhaps an inevitable extension of the nacelle concept and gave the bike a neat, clean and tidy profile, but it wasn’t a very popular change, not least because the Speed Twin, once the flagship and darling of the company, no longer looked like at least a semi-sporting machine.
 Instead, it suddenly looked … well, dull and ordinary—made even more so by the arrival of the elegant and dashing T120 Bonneville.

-The final prices were, respectively, £283, and £296.
+The final price of the Speed Twin and "standard" Tiger 100 was, respectively, £283, and £296.

 See anything amiss with this feature?